tic-vortex-m2/live-cmaf-transcoder/README.md

 ### Prerequisites

+Ensure your system meets the following requirements:

+- **Operating System**: A Linux machine with at least 2GB of RAM and 10GB of storage.
+- **Hardware Acceleration (optional):**
+    - Intel® processor 7th generation or newer with Intel® Graphics Technology.
+    - NVidia GeForce, RTX, Quadro, or Tesla with NVENC support.
 - **Docker**: Ensure that Docker is installed on your machine.
 You can find the installation guide [here](https://docs.docker.com/get-docker/).
 - **Docker compose**: Used to define and manage multi-container applications.
 You can find the installation guide [here](https://docs.docker.com/compose/install/linux/).
 Requires version >= v2.21.0.
 - **NVIDIA Container Toolkit** (optional, for NVIDIA GPU support): If using NVIDIA GPUs, install the [NVIDIA Container Toolkit](https://docs.nvidia.com/datacenter/cloud-native/container-toolkit/latest/install-guide.html) on your host machine.